AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

 In addition, certificate revocation lists (CRLs) provide information about certificates that were revoked prior to their expiration date.
 CRLs are published periodically by certificate authorities.
 The revocation status of a certificate can also be retrieved through Online Certificate Status Protocol (OCSP) over the network.

+>[!NOTE]
+>
-***Note**:* *Before you can encrypt a PDF document with a certificate, you must ensure that you add the certificate to AEM Trust Store*.
+>Before you can encrypt a PDF document with a certificate, you must ensure that you add the certificate to AEM Trust Store.

 **Applying usage rights to PDF documents**